dustinlyons/nixos-config/README.md

 While developing, I've done my best to keep it as simple as possible - for both future me and readers like you.
 You'll see that in how I've organized code, for example, as I keep file naming convetions the same across modules.

-To get started, check out my step-by-step instructions below.
+To get started, check out my step-by-step instructions to boostrap a new machine below.

 # Layout